docker-rpm-builder/docker-rpm-builder/README.md

 CentOS 6 / RHEL 6 support for docker-rpm-builder has been discontinued along docker's own support.
 I'm sorry.
 If you really need to use such distros, you can try the source install described below, along with docker 1.7.

-There's an RPM repository for those distributions - such packages are built via docker-rpm-builder itself.
-Just use this yum repository:

 **/etc/yum.repos.d/docker-rpm-builder-v1.repo**
 ```
 [docker-rpm-builder-v1]